RunestoneInteractive/httlads/_sources/PythonReview/python_review_new.rst

 The ``as rand`` in the above code allows you to use rand instead of ``random`` to use all the functions that come with random (such as ``randrange``). rand is not a preset value so you can use any name you would like instead of it.

+Practice using the random module below:

+.. activecode:: random_generator

+   import random as rand
+   rand.randrange() # Add a two numbers between which you want a random value generated.